unripeapple/kobo-highlights-exporter/README.md

 - 🔄 **Checking for updates** when the app starts
 - ☕ **Opening the donation page** when you click the `Donate` button

-No highlights, books, or personal data are ever uploaded. **Everything else stays local on your computer.**
+No highlights, books or personal data are ever uploaded. **Everything else stays local on your computer.**

 ## 🧾 License